VanshSaaini/AutoNmap/README.md

-# ScanMate 🛡️
+# AutoNmap 🛡️

-ScanMate is a lightweight Bash-based wrapper around `nmap` that simplifies common network scanning tasks like scanning IP ranges, detecting services, running aggressive scans, and more.
+AutoNmap  is a lightweight Bash-based wrapper around `nmap` that simplifies common network scanning tasks like scanning IP ranges, detecting services, running aggressive scans, and more.
 It's perfect for sysadmins, penetration testers, and cybersecurity learners.

 ---